 Capella Centre proudly engages with an Indigenous Elder who is a Pipe Carrier and Ceremony Holder.

-Because of the ethnic diversity of our area, we have to be uniquely attuned to the challenges that helping people across many different cultural and religious lines.
+Because of the ethnic diversity of our area, we have to be uniquely attuned to helping people from many different cultural and religious backgrounds.
 Family Violence affects all members of society, all cultures, races and ethnicities, regardless of social or economic status.

 Capella Centre aims to be an organization that is completely trauma-informed and culturally competent.
 Included in our regular programming are Indigenous teachings and ceremony for both staff and clients.
 Medicine Wheel teachings help all persons heal and understand the inter-connectivity of all aspects of ones being.